2016 Sighting reports - including news of the super-ouzel male and one of his wives

 (Cumbria) to hear about the latest research, share information and to discuss plans for the future.
-The next Study Group meeting will take place on Saturday 14 March 2015 at the George Hotel, Penrith.
+The next Study Group meeting will be held on Saturday 18th March 2017 at the George Hotel, Penrith.

 A major strength of the group is